 “How could the person who was supposed to love me, intentionally set out to hurt me, all while denying it at the same time?”

 It’s beyond mind-blowing and an utter betrayal.

-Once we realise that we’ve been willfully hoodwinked against all of our best intentions, the crushing feeling of, “how did I not see it” is devastating.
+Once we realise that we’ve been wilfully hoodwinked against all of our best intentions, the crushing feeling of, “How did I not see it” is devastating.

-As victims of narcissistic abuse, we need to be regularly reminding ourselves that we didn’t know and that it’s not our fault.
+As victims of narcissistic abuse, we need to regularly remind ourselves that we didn’t know and that it’s not our fault.

 To fully understand how and why you stayed in a toxic relationship with a narcissist, I recommend reading the article below on Trauma Bonding.